BoqiaoZhang/Course-Registration-System/README.md

 - As a student user, I want to be able to save my registered course list.
 - As a student user, I want to be able to load my registered course list.

+##Phase 4: Task 2
+I chose the second option (hierarchy).
+The StaffConfirmationWindow class inside ui-gui-operations-staffoperations package is an abstract class.
+This abstract class has the following subclasses: StaffSavingWindow and StaffLoadingWindow.
+These subclasses both override two methods.
+Similarly, inside ui-gui-operations-staffoperations package, the StudentConfirmationWindow class is an abstract class which has four subclasses: StudentDroppingWindow, StudentRegisteringWindow, StudentSavingWindow and StudentLoadingWindow.

 ## Phase 4: Task 3
 The UML diagram shows that the current version of the project has a high cohesion and a high coupling.
 I believe the following approaches can help weaken the coupling between classes: